pol-33/TEB/mapper-memory/DOCUMENTATION.md

 For normal use:

 - if you care most about memory, use the default `L5` behavior,
-- if you care most about speed, explicitly use `-L 0`,
+- if you want a less extreme memory/speed tradeoff inside this same mapper, explicitly use `-L 0`,
 - if you benchmark automatically after building an index, remember that `L5` requires `-R`.
+- do not confuse `-L 0` with `mapper-speed`: it is only the least memory-optimized mode of `mapper-memory`, and it is still much slower than the dedicated speed mapper.

 For SIMD evaluation:

 - compare `MAPPER_SIMD=off` and `MAPPER_SIMD=avx512` on the same subset,
 - keep thread count fixed,
 - do not assume AVX-512 helps equally across all levels,
-- expect the effect to be larger when FM navigation dominates runtime.
+- expect the effect to be larger when FM navigation dominates runtime,
+- but also be prepared for AVX-512 to lose: on the observed MN5 subset benchmark it was slower than scalar despite identical outputs.

 For correctness: